University of Atlantia

 Please note that if you have changed your mundane or SCA names since the first university you attended, your records may be filed under two separate names unless you've informed the registrar.
 The University database is independent from all other SCA membership records.

-Class attendance is recorded by the roster sheets turned in by the instructor after the class.
+In-person class attendance is recorded by the roster sheets turned in by the instructor after the class.
 For in-person classes, make certain that if you have attended at least 75% of a class that you have legibly signed the roster in order to receive credit.
-For virtual classes, check the go to the Mark Virtual Classes Attended page to indicate you took classes, if the teacher didn't mark you attended.

 Registration is required to attend a virtual University.
 Registration closes the end of the day the Wednesday before each session.

 You must use your password when the class opens, not before.
 The password is not valid if you try to sign into class early.
-You may also need a new password, which will make you late to class.

 We do!
 Mistress Drea di Pelegryne has compiled a wonderful resource on Copyright and Online Teaching giving instructors useful best practices, information on the TEACH Act, and on Fair Use.
 Please use this information to help make your class ready for online presentation at the next online session of our University of Atlantia or beyond.